aleph-fbk/pqc-kb/content/introduction/impact.md

 weight: 120
 ---

-If and when the Bad Guys do get a hold of a sufficiently powerful quantum computer, what consequences could there be?
+> [!caution] Q: If and when the Bad Guys do get a hold of a sufficiently powerful quantum computer, what consequences could there be?

 {{< tabs items="Trust,Services,Cryptography,Protocols" >}}